Parish Organisation

 17 December

-collection-basketThe change to being a Diocesan parish affects the way our priests are remunerated, and many of the Diocesan clergy need these collections if they are to be able to take an annual holiday.
-Indeed, many would much prefer to receive a cash donation, rather than – perhaps – some “liquid” or confectionery item as a Christmas gift!
-It also makes it easier to arrange sharing, when a number of clergy are involved – and to ensure the taxman gets his share!
+Indeed, many would much prefer to receive a cash donation, rather than – perhaps – some “liquid” or confectionery item as a seasonal gift!
+This also makes it easier to arrange sharing, when a number of clergy are involved – and also to ensure the taxman gets his share!

 19 November